omor13/sapir/README.md

 * Test and validate the container setup using the curl command

-## :computer: Step [1]: Login to AWS Console
+## :computer: Step :one: : Login to AWS Management Console

-login to aws console using the following credentials:
+Firstly , login to aws console using the following credentials: